biometrixtech/plans/documentation/mobility_api.md

 <!-- TODO - paul: title and language -->
 ### Get Responsive Recovery

-The Get Responsive Recovery endpoint can be called to retrieve a previously assigned responsive recovery.
+The Get Responsive Recovery endpoint can be called to retrieve a previously assigned Responsive Recovery Activities.
 ##### Query String

 The client __must__ submit a request to the endpoint `/plans/{version}/responsive_recovery/{User UUID}/{Responsive Recovery UUID}`.
 The request method __must__ be `GET`.